A girl having her foot checked by a chiropractor.

 Nerve Condition Treatment and Testing

-Better Health Alaska is proud to offer Nerve Conduction Studies and Electromyography for Neurodiagnostic Testing.
+Better Health Alaska Chiropractors is proud to offer Nerve Conduction Studies and Electromyography for Neurodiagnostic Testing.
 If you have pain, numbness, tingling, burning, or electrical sensation around your spine, in your buttock, hip, leg, shoulder, arm, or hand, you may have a nerve problem that needs to be diagnosed.

 What is a Nerve Conduction Study?